AustinCrouch296/advent-of-code-2021/README.md

-# advent-of-code-2021
+# Advent of Code 2021
-My solutions to Advent of Code 2021
+These are my solutions to the [Advent of Code 2021](https://adventofcode.com/2021)<br />
+Feel free to use or comment on my code!
+I'm a beginner at Python so any tips are greatly appreciated!<br />
+:)